dynobase-icon

 Timestream

-Amazon Timestream uses encryption at rest or in transit when it comes to data security.
+Amazon Timestream uses encryption at rest and in transit when it comes to data security.
 Timestream requires the use of AWS KMS to encrypt your data.

 Encryption at Rest: provides increased security by employing encryption keys stored in AWS KMS to encrypt all data at rest.
 The complexity and operational burden of securing sensitive data are both decreased by this functionality.
 As a result, you can create security-sensitive applications that adhere to solid encryption compliance and regulatory standards.